-Adam Kośmieja performs internationally as a soloist, chamber musician and multimedia artist in Europe, the United States, and Asia.
-Graduate of the Manhattan School of Music, he began his musical education in Poland with Ludmila Kasyanenko, Jerzy Sulikowski, and Katarzyna Popowa-Zydroń and later continued his studies in the New York City.
-During his time at the Manhattan School of Music Adam studied with Solomon Mikowsky and was awarded the Harold and Helen Schonberg Piano Scholarship, which was established in memory of the long-time leading music critic for The New York Times.
+Adam Kośmieja - performs internationally as a soloist, chamber musician and multimedia artist in Europe, the United States, and Asia.
+Graduate of the Manhattan School of Music (2011) as a student of Solomon Mikowsky, awarded the Harold and Helen Schonberg Pianist Scholarship (2007-2011), established in memory of the long-time leading music critic of The New York Times.

 In 2016 he released his debut solo album on the DUX label titled “Serocki – Complete Works for Solo Piano”, which has gone on to receive critical acclaim around the world.
-Adam Kośmieja holds a PhD in Music Performance from the F. Nowowiejski Academy of Music in Bydgoszcz, Poland where he is currently teaching.
+In 2017 he appeared on Stefan Weglowski's album Contemporary Jewish Music (KAIROS).